Research

 Working Papers

-Policy Preferences and Organizational Representation in the Informal Economy (under review)
+Collective Action, Policy Preferences and Redistribution in the Informal Economy (under review)

 Social Policy, Elections and The Weapons of The Poor: Informal Workers Influence In Latin America